xpldngkttn/GPTenv/README.md

 combinations produce different colors.

 Particle properties like radius and restitution can be tweaked in `DEFAULT_PARTICLE_OPTIONS` inside `Psych/JS/sim.js`.
-Attraction radii are now stored per tag in an `attractRadius` map.
-Values for this map are randomly generated for each particle, but can be overridden per class in `Psych/config/particles.json`.
-Attraction forces only apply when two particles are farther apart than the corresponding tag radius.
+Each tag now has two attraction radii: an inner radius and an outer radius.
+Values for these are randomly generated for each particle but can be overridden per class in `Psych/config/particles.json`.
+Attraction is reversed when particles are within the inner radius, normal between the inner and outer radii, and ignored entirely outside the outer radius.

 Open `Psych/index.html` in a browser to see the simulation.